chaitjo/lstm-context-embeddings/README.md

 Presented here is a novel method to modify the embeddings of a word in a sentence with its surrounding context using a biderectional Recurrent Neural Network (RNN).
 The hypothesis being tested is that these modified embeddings are a better input for text classification networks.
 This repository contains code implementations, experimental results and visualizations.

+# Naive Example
+Given the embeddings for all the words in a sentence like *'the quick brown fox jumps over the lazy dog'*, the proposed model modifies the existing embedding for *'fox'* to incorporate information about it being *'quick'* and *'brown'*, and the fact that it *'jumps over'* the *'dog'* (whose updated embedding now reflect that it is *'lazy'* and got *'jumped over'* by the *'fox'*).

+Applied in combination with pre-trained word embeddings (like [word2vec](https://code.google.com/archive/p/word2vec/) or [GloVe](http://nlp.stanford.edu/projects/glove/)) which encode global syntactic and semantic information about words such as *'fox'* and *'dog'*, the method adds local context to these embeddings based on surrounding words.
+The new embeddings can then be fed into a text classification network.

 # Model
 ![Bidirectional RNN layer](../master/res/bidirectional-rnn.png?raw=true)

 Given the word embeddings for each word in a sentence/sequence of words, the sequence can be represented as a 2-D tensor of shape (`seq_len`, `embedding_dim`).
-Then the following steps can be performed to add infomation about the surrounding words to each embedding-
+The following steps can be performed to add infomation about the surrounding words to each embedding-

 1. Pass the embedding of each word sequentially into a forward-directional RNN (fRNN).
 For each sequential timestep, we obtain the hidden state of the fRNN, a tensor of shape (`hidden_size`).
 The hidden state encodes information about the current word and all the words previously encountered in the sequence.
 Our final output from the fRNN is a 2-D tensor of shape (`seq_len`, `hidden_size`).